 Not only are sticky drawers an overall easy fix, and you also won’t have to look far in your home for the supplies needed.
 Depending on how stuck your drawer is, you may need to try a few of these methods below or use a combination of them to get the best results.

 Have a little wax paper lying around the house?
-Little did you know, this product is perfect for un-sticking drawers.
-Simply, fold the wax paper over itself a few times and rub the flat surface on the tracks of your drawers.
+It’s not well known that this product is perfect for un-sticking drawers.
+Simply fold the wax paper over itself a few times and rub the flat surface on the tracks of your drawers.
 Do this a few times on each track, leaving a thin layer of wax behind.
 Reapply as needed and test after a few applications.

 That’s right, your regular everyday bar of soap will work as a drawer greaser in a pinch!
 The only catch is this method can be a bit messier, so make sure to have some drop cloths on your floor.
-To grease the tracks run the bar of soap along each track several times, applying pressure as you work.
-The soap should start to shave off into the tracks and will act as a lubricator for the drawer!
+To grease the drawer tracks, run the bar of soap along each track several times, applying pressure as you work.
+The soap should start to shave off into the groove of the drawer tracks and will act as a lubricator for the drawer!